 Income-Based Repayment (IBR) is a student loan repayment plan available for FFELP and FDLP borrowers.
-Unlike other repayment plans, IBR establishes a monthly payment that looks at your unique situation by considering your income, family size, and federal student loan debt.
+IBR establishes a monthly payment amount that looks at your unique situation by considering your income, family size, and federal student loan debt.

 You must meet certain criteria in order to qualify for IBR.
 You can use TG's IBR calculator to help you determine if you may be eligible for this program.
 If it appears that you are eligible, the calculator will provide you an estimated monthly payment amount under IBR.

-IBR is only available for federal student loans, such as the Stafford, Direct, Grad PLUS, Direct Student PLUS, and certain Consolidation loans.
+IBR is only available for federal student loans, such as the Stafford, Direct, Grad PLUS, and certain Consolidation loans.
 It is not available for Parent PLUS Loans, Direct Parent PLUS Loans, Consolidation loans that include Parent PLUS or Direct Parent PLUS Loans, non-federal student loans, or defaulted loans.

 Your loan holder(s) will make a final determination of your eligibility for IBR.
 In certain situations, your loan holder may require you to submit alternative documentation of income to determine your IBR eligibility and payment amount.
-For example, if your AGI is not available from the IRS or your loan holder believes that your AGI does not reasonably reflect your current income.
+For example, if your Adjusted Gross Income (AGI) is not available from the IRS or your loan holder believes that your AGI does not reasonably reflect your current income.
 Alternative documentation is at the discretion of your loan holder.

 If you are not eligible for IBR, visit TG's Helpful Repayment Options page for more information about the different repayment options available to borrowers.
 You may also want to consider an Economic Hardship Deferment if you do not qualify for IBR or have only a temporary income problem.